KovalchukKonstantin/cs598/README.md

     --distributed_world_size $WORLDSIZE \
     --input_path /path/to/data \
     --data $data \
-    --task w2v
+    --task diagnosis
     --model codeemb
 ```
-$data should be set to 'mimic' or 'eicu'
+$data should be set to 'mimic' or 'eicu' or 'pooled'

 $percent should be set to probability (default: 0.3) of masking for MLM